-The licence holder must notify the Licensing Office in writing within 7 days (or 3 days in the case of arrest) providing full details of any conviction, bind over, caution, warning, reprimand or arrest for any matter (whether or not charged) imposed on him / her during the period of the licence.
+The licence holder must notify the Licensing Office in writing within 7 days (48 hours for sexual, dishonesty, violence or motoring convictions or any arrest for whatever reason) providing full details of any conviction, bind over, caution, warning, reprimand or arrest for any matter (whether or not charged) imposed on him / her during the period of the licence.
+An arrest for any sexual offence, any offence involving dishonesty or violence and any motoring offence will result in the review by the Licensing Sub Committee of the licence holders suitability to continue to hold a licence.